libretro/docs/docs/guides/controller-autoconfiguration.md

 If you need to manually identify the VID:PID for your controller (for example, if RetroArch does not work as expected for you) in GNU/Linux, you can run this script:

 ```
-#!/bin/bash

-# This script helps you identify your connected USB joypad.
-# It lists all USB devices, lets you select your joypad, extracts its Vendor ID and Product ID,
-# converts these IDs from hexadecimal to decimal, and prints them in a configuration-ready format.
-# If you skip selection, it exits gracefully.

 read -p "Connect your joypad and press ENTER."
 lsusb | nl -w2 -s': '
 read -p "Enter the number of your joypad device (or ENTER to skip): " n